-- Domestic Abuser: He frequently uses physical violence against Nodame and it's Played for Laughs in the manner of a Boke and Tsukkomi Routine.
+- Domestic Abuse: He frequently uses physical violence against Nodame and it's Played for Laughs in the manner of a Boke and Tsukkomi Routine.
 In the live-action version especially, however, it can come across as less slapstick and a bit more disturbing.

 - Even the Guys Want Him: First timpanist Masumi, then the new violinist Takahashi.

 - Inner Monologue: Chiaki functions as the series' narrator via his thoughts and explanations.